tBuddy00/itsm-killer/kubernetes/kub_first_deployment/step3_scaling/step3_scaling.md

 | --------------------- |:-----:| -----------:| ---------:| ------:|
 | itsm-demo-deployment  |  3/3  | 3           | 3         |  5m14s |

-If you see **1/3** under the READY column, don’t worry—it just means the new pods are still starting up.
+If you see **1/3** under the READY column, don’t worry — it just means the new pods are still starting up.
 Wait a few seconds and run the command again.

 Success!
 Our deployment has scaled to three pods.
 You can now list the additional pods with: